 HADLEY, Mass. – Eight Connecticut College student-athletes were named to their respective NESCAC Spring All-Sportsmanship Teams, as announced by the conference office on Thursday afternoon.

 HADLEY, Mass. – Seniors Daniel Ross (Westport, Conn.) and Gavi King (Raymond, Maine) have been named to the All-NESCAC Second Team in men’s and women’s rowing, as announced by the league office on Wednesday.

 WORCESTER, Mass. – The Connecticut College women’s rowing team completed its 2019 spring campaign at the National Invitational Rowing Championships on Sunday.
 The Camels placed 23rd out of 25 programs and eighth among eight NESCAC institutions.

-NEW LONDON, Conn. – Senior Shannon Kennedy (East Longmeadow, Mass.) won the heptathlon and was among seven student-athletes to factor into breaking a school record in leading the Connecticut College women’s track & field team to a fourth-place finish at the Silfen Invitational over the weekend.
-The Camels finished the scoring meet with 83 points.
+NEW HAVEN, Conn. – Senior Shannon Kennedy (East Longmeadow, Mass.) broke three school records to lead the Connecticut College women’s track & field program to a 19th-place finish among 41 scoring teams at the New England Championships over the weekend.
+The Camels finished the meet with 17 points.

 2018 Men's Soccer Standings